 Online Masters Degree in Civil Engineering

-In order to apply for admission to an online civil engineering master’s program, students typically must possess a bachelor’s degree in a related field such as engineering, basic science or mathematics.
-Many civil engineering grad schools require an ABET, or accredited bachelor’s degree in engineering prior to admission.
+In order to apply for admission to an online civil engineering master’s program, students typically need to possess a bachelor’s degree in a related field such as engineering, basic science, or mathematics.
+Many civil engineering grad schools require an ABET or accredited bachelor’s degree in engineering prior to admission.
 Check with your programs of interest for specific admission requirements.

 Due to the fact that civil engineering has definitive specialties, students should choose a path prior to choosing a program to ensure the best fit for them.
 Students should also be aware of the school’s credential status.